RIKEN-RCCS/lens3/v1/doc/setting.md

 ## Install Lens3

 Install Python packages and Lens3.
+Installation should be run in the "v1" directory.

 * Do as the user "lens3"